Carpet Cleaning in stevenage

 Once the carpet has been appropriately sprayed with an appropriate product, the product needs to be "agitated" deep into the carpet.
 You might compare this process to scrubbing, however it is much different.
 It is important to a agitate the prespray as much as possible to distribute and work the product through the carpet BUT it must be done as gently as possible.
 Typically in a domestic setting, stains are treated with a spotting spray bought from the super market, and then scrubbed hard at to try and remove the mark.
 Often this can successfully remove the market, but almost always it will cause irrepairable damage to the carpet pile.
 The fibres will break, unravel and fluff up, leaving a noticeable inconsistancy in the carpet pile.

-Gentle appropriate carpet fibre is key here, we use the fantastic ProChem TM4 machine for this purpose.
+Gentle appropriate carpet fibre is key here, we use either the fantastic ProChem TM4 or more gentle Sebo Duo machine for this purpose.
 Contra rotating stiff bristles brush the carpet in a vertical plane which effectively works the product through the carpet without the damage seen by scrubbing.
-This machine is fantastic also for customers with pets who have deeper pile carpets, as the rotating brushes remove even more of the hair deep from the carpet.
+These machines are fantastic for customers with pets who have deeper pile carpets, as the rotating brushes combs even more of the hair deep from the carpet.

 Ocassionally a situation will ask for greater or lesser agitation.
 Expensive delicate carpets made out of materials such as velour can be agitated using a manual brush.
 Tough commerical carpet tiles will benefit from greater agitation and can handle heavier scrubbing on a horizontal plane, and we would favour using a heavy rotary or orbital machine for this process.